 We are an organization of volunteers, consisting of committed members and advisors, giving of their time and skills in many ways – from investigating financial malfeasance, to taking legal action where necessary.
 We think we can make a difference by sending a strong message that corruption will not be tolerated.

 HAVE WE HAD ANY SUCCESS?

-WHY YOU SHOULD BE A MEMBER?
+WHY SHOULD YOU BE A MEMBER?

 If not tackled, municipal maladministration, poor service delivery and abusive financial management, could dramatically impact your property values.
 The PBRRA needs to increase its membership to demonstrate a united and sizable front when dealing with the Municipality and Province.
 Being a ratepayer and/or resident does not automatically make you a member!

 HOW TO JOIN?